Backlash to Starmer’s immigration speech ‘overblown’ – minister

 The backlash to Sir Keir Starmer’s speech on immigration has been “way overblown”, a senior Cabinet minister has said.

-Sir Keir warned the UK risked becoming an “island of strangers” if migration controls were not tightened.
+Sir Keir said the UK risked becoming an “island of strangers” if migration controls were not tightened.

-Critics, including backbench Labour MPs, have raised concerns about the language, with some comparing it to a similar passage from Enoch Powell’s infamous 1968 “rivers of blood” speech.
+Critics, including backbench Labour MPs, have raised concerns about the language, with some comparing it with a similar passage from Enoch Powell’s infamous 1968 “rivers of blood” speech.

 “Honestly, I think this has been way overblown,” Chancellor of the Duchy of Lancaster Pat McFadden told LBC.